Youth Employment Project FAQ

 To participate in a Work Experience, applicants will need to provide documentation required for employment:

-• If you are aged 14-17, you need a picture ID (not expired), and birth certificate
+• Applicatns aged 14-17, must provide a picture ID (not expired), and birth certificate

-• If you are aged 18-24 you need a state-issued ID (i.e., driver’s license or state ID card)
+• Applicants aged 18-24 must provide a state-issued ID (i.e., driver’s license or state ID card)

 • All applicants must have a Social Security card (must be signed by you)

-• In addition, if you are a male age 18 or older, you must register with Selective Services at www.sss.gov and bring a copy of the document
+• In addition, males age 18 or older must register with Selective Service at www.sss.gov and bring a copy of the document

 After completing the www.kansasworks.com and YEP Registration, WA staff will screen for completeness and accuracy.
 Applicants will be informed about YEP workshops and job fairs via the email address provided in the application and contacted for further programs or match any employer requests.